senumit/senumit.github.io/_pages/about.md

 # Research

-My research focuses on **soft robotics**, particularly **snake-inspired soft robot design and locomotion**.
-I aim to understand how snakes exploit frictional anisotropy to achieve locomotion, and how this principle can be replicated through soft robotic systems using engineered materials and compliant structures.
+My research focuses on **soft robotics**, particularly snake-inspired soft robot design and locomotion.
+I aim to understand how snakes exploit frictional anisotropy to achieve locomotion, and how this principle can be replicated through soft materials and compliant structures.
 Previously, I contributed journal papers on **haptic interfaces & wearable haptic device design**, **multi-robot coordination**, and **visible light positioning**.

 ---
 <!-- UMass Amherst -->